brunoton/return-to-consciousness/complete-essay.md

 When we examine the total evidence—from quantum mechanics to mystical experience, from neuroscience to contemplative phenomenology, from anomalous phenomena to mathematical physics—patterns emerge that transcend any single domain.
 The quantum pioneers independently arrived at consciousness-first interpretations through their engagement with quantum phenomena.
 The accumulated anomalous phenomena resist materialist explanation while fitting naturally within consciousness-first frameworks.
 The convergence of contemplative traditions across cultures and millennia, all discovering consciousness as fundamental through independent investigation, provides phenomenological confirmation.

 This convergence from independent lines of investigation—physics, neuroscience, psychology, philosophy, and contemplative traditions—creates a compelling case that deserves serious consideration rather than dismissal.
 The pattern is clear: whether through mathematical formalism, empirical observation, or contemplative investigation, those who penetrate deepest consistently discover consciousness at reality's foundation.

+This essay's interpretation—that contemplative phenomenology reveals a meta-conscious ground—departs from Kastrup, who suggests universal consciousness lacks self-awareness.
+Following Grego (2025), this essay argues that contemplative evidence, as direct investigation of consciousness from less-dissociated states, deserves serious weight.

 ### Beyond Partial Understanding